Picovoice/rhino/README.md

 flutter run
 ```

 Once the demo app has started, press the start button and utter a command to start inferring context.
-To see more details about the current context information, press the `Show Context` button on the top right corner in the app.
+To see more details about the current context information, press the `Context Info` button on the top right corner in the app.

 ### React Native Demos